flipkart-incubator/ranger/README.md

 If any of the above are breached, the service will automatically be marked as unhealthy.

-There are 2 kinds of monitors that can be registered:
-- _Inline Monitors_ - Any implementation of _Monitor_ is a condidate inline monitor.
-These monitors will be triggered one after the other.
-If any monitor's _monitor()_ returns unhealthy, the unhealthy status will be updated on zookeeper
-  - _fileExistanceCheckMonitor_: which checks for the existance of a registered file.
-This could be used to monitor the rotation status of the service.
-Use the following while building the Service Provider
-    ```
-        .withInlineHealthMonitor(Monitors.fileExistanceCheckMonitor(fileToBeRegistered))
-    ```
 - _Isolated Monitors_ - Any extention of _IsolatedHealthMonitor_ may be used to register an isolated monitor.
 Each of these monitors will be running continuously on separate isolated threads.
 Each thread holds an independent state of the isolated monitor.
 The state of all Monitors will be aggregated an updated on Zookeeper at regular intervals.
   - _PingCheckMonitor_ - This monitor can be used to ping a url at regular intervals.
 It could be a self localhost ping too.
 You can also add minimum failure counts, to ensure that there are no fluctuations
     ```
-        .withIsolatedHealthMonitor(new PingCheckMonitor(new TimeEntity(2, TimeUnit.SECONDS), httpRequest, 5000, 5, 3, "google.com", 80);)  // put in the url here
+        .withIsolatedHealthMonitor(new PingCheckMonitor(new TimeEntity(2, TimeUnit.SECONDS), httpRequest, 5000, 5, 3, "google.com", 80));  // put in the url here
+    ```
+  - _RotationStatusMonitor_ - This monitor can be used check the rotation status of your server, which decides if the host can serve traffic at the moment or not.
+Removing the file, will automatically prevent this host from getting discovered.
+    ```
+        ..withIsolatedHealthMonitor(new RotationStatusMonitor(TimeEntity.everySecond(), "/var/rotation.html"));  // path of file to be checked
     ```
 At regular intervals, all of the above monitors will be aggregated into a single Health state of the service, which